Skip to content

 How can Friends at the End support?

-All our Friends at the End team have received training from bereavement counsellors and have a genuine understanding of the loss and grief that come when a horse passes.
+All our Friends at the End team have received training from bereavement counsellors and have a genuine understanding of the loss and grief that comes when a horse passes.
 They aren’t there to take the place of a counsellor or vet, but they can offer an extra source of support.
 At the hardest time in a horse owner’s or carer’s journey, our Friends are available to make it as smooth and straightforward as possible.

 If you have worries or concerns about the what, where and how surrounding euthanasia, or are unsure whether it’s the right decision for your horse - we can help.